Last updated: 10 July 2020

 We urge practitioners across the industry and cultural sector to contact us with their concerns and questions at email@example.com

 (NB: This Q&A is aimed at the wider screen industries.
-Those in receipt of funding from the BFI will be contacted directly with guidance on arrangements around COVID-19.
+Those in receipt of funding from the BFI have been contacted directly with guidance on arrangements around COVID-19.
 The BFI aims to be as supportive and flexible as possible across these arrangements).

 Where can I find information on the UK’s response to COVID-19?